MachineLemonade/docs/v0.9/pricing.md

 slug: "pricing"
 ---

-To view a general overview of our pricing structure, check out the [pricing page](https://www.astronomer.io/pricing/) on our website.
+To view a general overview of our pricing structure across our product offerings, check out the [pricing page](https://www.astronomer.io/pricing/) on our website.

-## Cloud Pricing

 ### Overview